akopec/akopec.github.io/_posts/2018-02-15-my-first-post.markdown

 ---
 layout: post
-title: Title Of This Post
+title: Designing The Future Of Luxury
+category: Hodinkee
 ---